Design work at Autodesk: Autodesk Infraworks

 Download the full PDF (it's fun to click through and watch it animate!)

 Sprint-by-sprint wireframes Examples of the wireframes I delivered to my scrum team.
 In hindsight, I definitely would have done higher-fidelity and digital wireframes instead, but it's a testament to my team's shared vision that they delivered precisely what I had in mind, even with just these sketches.

 agile/scrum and design Our organization adopted 3-week-long sprints for all ˜20 Infraworks scrum teams.
-(All teams were named after constellations, and our team, Crux, was named after the Southern Cross.)
 Thanks to all my prior research, it was easy for me to stay at least 1 sprint ahead of the team and develop sprint-by-sprint wireframes quickly.

 As we started development, I proposed including images of the design vehicles* for quick reference, and created these small illustrations of the various vehicles (18 in all, according to AASHTO standards).
-At one point it looked like they had to be removed from the object card design, but according to the screenshot above, they have indeed been readded!
+As of 2017, they're still in the app!

 *design vehicle This is the largest standard vehicle type for which a road is designed to accommodate.
-Knowing the dimensions, weights, max speeds, height clearances, etc. of vehicles allows planners to make decisions on road speeds, turning radii, and even the materials used to build a road (if they can't typically support vehicles over a certain weight, etc.).
+Knowing the dimensions, weights, max speeds, height clearances, etc. of vehicles allows planners to make decisions on road speeds, turning radii, and even the materials used to build a road (if, for example, they can't typically support vehicles over a certain weight).